-3. Case study of TBLCC in the practice
+3. Case Study of TBLCC in the Practice

-This case is a practical project, a high density and tall building district, located in the New District, Qingdao, China.
-Its land area is about 26 ha, and the gross building area is 865,000 m2.
-It consists of office, hotel, commercial and residential buildings, including 21 buildings with building height over 100 m (see Figure 4).
+This case is a practical project, a high density and tall building district.
+Its land area is about 26 ha, and the gross building area is $865,000 \text{ m}^2$.
+It consists of office, hotel, commercial and residential buildings, including 21 buildings with building height over 100 m (see Fig. 4).
 This case study analyses from the three main aspects of the above design strategies: temporal state based on energy use, complementary energy use state based functions and waste utilization state based on tall building characteristics.